stacks-network/sbtc-docs/src/clarity-contracts.md

 ```

 This takes in a transaction ID, the Bitcoin block height the transaction was in, and a merkle proof.
 All of this information is passed to the library to verify that the transaction actually occurred.

+For some more context on how this process works and to see how to use it your own projects, be sure to check out the [Bitcoin Primer](https://bitcoinprimer.dev).

 ## Mint